 Outside in the square, a market runs every day except Sunday.
 When I visited there were still 2 or 3 vendors set up, a woodworker and a florist.
 Behind the piles of wood shavings was a sausage cart and I got myself the traditional long red sausage of Freiburg – Bratwurst mit Brötchen.
 It was good, loaded with or without onions, on bread.
 I put a little bit of curry ketchup on it, eating it on the edge of the fountain with a view of the Cathedral.

-Another of Freiburg’s charms are the little mosaics outside shops which show a picture of what they sell inside.
+Another of Freiburg’s charms is the little mosaics outside shops that show a picture of what they sell inside.
 The knife shop has a beautiful image of – you guessed it – a knife.
 Along the route, I walked down a particularly atmospheric street with vines growing overhead.
 I later learned all types of chain businesses are not allowed on that street.
 By this time the sun was getting lower and the streets seemed darkened already.
 This happens in Europe when it’s winter, but is intensified in the old cities where the buildings stand closer together.

 Before it got any darker, I decided I’d try to get high above the city on the Schlossberg.
 You can cross a little bridge and climb your way up.
 It’s a little steep but well worth it and there are lots of people up there every evening.
 It was a fantastic sunset.